sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 {% endhighlight %}

 You might notice that this doesn't look exactly like a typical test for a ruby class.
-At SitterCity, we write factory classes that are responsible for instantiating our contexts.
+At Sittercity, we write factory classes that are responsible for instantiating our contexts.
 We adopt the convention of keeping these factories as modules rather than as full-fledged classes.

 In order to make this test pass, we would end up writing the following code for our factory.